Salary sacrifice can be an effective method of boosting your super while reducing your tax along the way.

 These types of contributions are known as non-concessional contributions.
 You generally won’t pay additional tax when you make these types of contributions, however there are rules around making these types of contributions.

 Making spouse contributions helps couples to save for retirement and take advantage of super tax concessions.

 If your spouse earns an annual income of $37,000 or less a tax offset of up to $540 is available.
 All you need to do is make a personal contribution to your spouse’s account of at least $3,000 into a complying super fund, such as EISS Super.

-The tax offset amount will gradually reduce for income above this amount and completely phases out when your spouse’s annual income reaches $40,000.
+The tax offset amount will gradually reduce for income above $37,000 and completely phases out when your spouse’s annual income reaches $40,000.

-Your spouse must be under age 65 or aged 65 to 69 and meet the work-test to be eligible to receive this contribution.
+Your spouse must be under age 67 or aged 67 to 74 and meet the work-test (at least 40 hours over 30 consecutive days) to be eligible to receive this contribution.

 Please note, you will not be entitled to the tax offset when your spouse receiving the contribution: